Plank Your Way to a Great Core

 As stated earlier the plank is essentially holding yourself up in a pushup position (or resting on your elbows) while keeping your body flat (not with your butt stuck way up in the air or sagging too low to the ground) for an extended period of time!

-For the beginners you can also perform a modified plank until you build the core strength up to perform a normal plank.
+For beginners, you can also perform a modified plank until you build the core strength up to perform a normal plank.
 This modified position basically involves resting your knees on the ground while still keeping your midsection straight and off the ground.

 Now I’m not going to lie, I’m a huge believer in the traditional plank BUT I think some slight variations can actually be more effective!